 Tweeters are a critical part of a great sounding car stereo system.
 But which ones should most people buy?
 And what do you need to know before spending money?
 There are a lot of questions to find answers to along the way.

 In this post I’ll share 5 of the best car tweeters for your money.
 I’ll also provide a helpful buying guide and information so you’ll be better prepared before spending money.
-And also before you start installing them.

 Car tweeter basics

 The parts of a common car tweeter.
 Notice how small the voice coil is and how thin the wire that makes up the coil is.
 It’s one reason why you can’t expect the average tweeter to handle higher power ratings.